abou-zithar/logistic-regression/README.md

+#logistic-regression
-# Employee Retention Analysis - HR Analytics
+## Employee Retention Analysis - HR Analytics
 This README file explains the Python code that performs employee retention analysis using HR Analytics data downloaded from Kaggle.
 The code covers data exploration, visualization, and building a predictive model to analyze factors that influence employee retention.

 ## Dataset